RTX 5090 vs RTX PRO 6000 Blackwell

 Peak TOPS vs Deterministic Training

 The RTX 5090 delivers up to 3,352 ai tops using fifth generation Tensor Cores.
 This favors peak throughput in short ai training runs.
 This makes it well suited for ai powered inference, experimentation, and short training cycles.
 The RTX PRO 6000 Blackwell delivers up to 4,000 ai tops.
 It pairs this with ecc memory and enterprise gpu drivers.
 It pairs that computational power with ecc memory and enterprise stability.
 Research on silent data errors shows that a single bit flip can cause major accuracy loss in deep learning models.
 For long running ai training, consistency matters more than peak throughput.
+Teams can evaluate both GPUs in production with our AI Fine-Tuning Kit.
 ECC does not make each step faster.
 It reduces the risk of invalid convergence after many hours of compute.
 [CITATION: Silent Data Errors in Deep Learning Models] [CITATION: GPUHammer Study]

 Rendering and Content Creation at Scale

 The RTX 5090 performs extremely well in interactive workflows, previews, and short 3d rendering jobs.
+For application-specific GPU guidance, see our DaVinci Resolve Hardware Guide.
 Viewport performance and responsiveness benefit from aggressive boost behavior.
 The RTX PRO 6000 Blackwell is designed for overnight and multi day renders.
 It handles larger scenes, supports higher gpu memory usage, and maintains more consistent performance over time.
 Thermally, the RTX 5090 relies on ideal airflow and tuning to sustain peak clocks.
 The RTX PRO 6000 Blackwell is designed to operate at a steady thermal state during continuous load.
+Our Max-Q architecture analysis explains how thermal design shapes multi-GPU density.
 [CHART SPECIFICATION: Render Time Variance Under Sustained Load]

 Media Engines and Production Pipelines